Rattanbai Jinnah: Marital problems

-Jinnah's sister Fatima Jinnah, who had been a ward of Jinnah from age eight, since their father's death in 1901, was not amenable to the marriage either.
-In an attempt to make way for the new bride, Fatima was initially bundled off to another sister's home, but later had come to spending her Sundays at the Jinnah residence at South Court.
+Jinnah's sister, Fatima, who had been a ward of her brother from the age of eight after their father's death in 1901, was not amenable to the marriage either.
+In an attempt to make way for the new bride, Fatima was initially bundled off to another sister's home, but later had become used to spending her Sundays at the Jinnah residence at South Court.
 The young Ruttie, already a mother at 19, found that she was no longer the sole recipient of Jinnah's attentions.
 It did not help that she and Fatima were of very different temperaments.
 Ruttie had even yelled at Fatima (considered dour, and very close in personal characteristics in her austerity and fastidiousness, to Jinnah) once, upon seeing her reading the Quran regularly, “the Quran is a book to be talked about, not to be read!”
 Jinnah enrolled Fatima in a Dental College in 1919.
-In 1923, he also helped Fatima Jinnah setup her own clinic in Bombay.
+In 1923, he also helped Fatima Jinnah set up her own clinic in Bombay.
 Yet, this did little in bridging the gap that had developed between Jinnah and Ruttie.

-By mid-1922, Jinnah was facing political isolation (almost reflecting Ruttie's own ex-communication from the Parsi Community), as he devoted every spare moment to be the voice of separatist incitement in a nation torn by Hindu-Muslim antipathy.
+By mid-1922, Jinnah was facing political isolation (almost reflecting Ruttie's own ex-communication from the Parsi community) as he devoted every spare moment to be the voice of separatist incitement in a nation torn by Hindu-Muslim antipathy.
 His increasingly late hours and the ever-increasing distance between them left Ruttie feeling neglected.
 The infatuation had worn out, and Jinnah found the demands made on him onerous and vexatious.
 The change was not something which Ruttie could understand or accept.
 Her complex relationship with her husband can be gleaned by reading some extracts of her last letter to him: